Abnormal psychology: Play therapy (Humanistic)

-Children are often sent to therapy due to outbursts that they have in a school or home setting; the theory is that by treating the child in a setting that is similar to the area that they are having their disruptive behavior, the child will be more likely to learn from the therapy, and have an effective outcome.
-In play therapy, the clinicians will "play" with their client, usually with toys, or a tea party.
-Playing is the typical behavior of a child, and therefore, playing with the therapist will come as a natural response to the child.
-In playing together, the clinician will ask the patient questions, and due to the setting, the questions seem less intrusive, more therapeutic, and more like a normal conversation.
-This should help the patient realize issues they have, and confess them to the therapist with less difficulty than they may experience in a traditional counselling setting.
+Children are often sent to therapy due to outbursts that they have in a school or home setting; the theory is that by treating the child in a setting that is similar to the area where they are having their disruptive behavior, the child will be more likely to learn from the therapy and have an effective outcome.
+In play therapy, the clinicians will "play" with their client, usually with toys or a tea party.
+Playing is typical child behavior; therefore, playing with the therapist will come naturally to the child.
+While playing together, the clinician will ask the patient questions, and in this setting, they seem less intrusive, more therapeutic, and more like a normal conversation.
+This should help the patient identify their issues and disclose them to the therapist with less difficulty than they may experience in a traditional counseling setting.

 Play therapy involves a therapist observing a child as the child plays with toys and interacts with their surrounding environment.
-The therapist plays an observational, as well as an interactional role, in the intervention.
-This process allows for the child to enact their problems through play, and speak more comfortably with the therapist.
-Although somewhat controversial, due to data that suggests a lack of effectiveness in children older than 10 years old, play therapy has been shown to be a valuable treatment.
-This therapy is particularly useful for younger children under the age of 10, who are consciously aware of their environment.
-Play therapy is important, seeing as many therapeutic interventions that are effective for adults have shown to be less effective for children.
+The therapist plays both an observational and an interactional role in the intervention.
+This process allows the child to enact their problems through play and speak more comfortably with the therapist.
+Although somewhat controversial, due to data that suggests a lack of effectiveness in children older than 10 years old, play therapy is a valuable treatment.
+This therapy is particularly useful for younger children under 10 who are consciously aware of their environment.
+Play therapy is important, given that many therapeutic interventions effective for adults are less effective for children.

 Family systems therapies

-Family systems therapies are based on the belief that children's problems revolve around problems that occur within the family.
-Family systems therapy attempts to improve the relations between multiple people involved in specific families via therapeutic intervention.
+Family systems therapies are based on the belief that children's problems stem from issues within the family.
+Family systems therapy aims to improve relationships among multiple people within specific families through therapeutic intervention.
 For the best effect, it is recommended that the entire family be included in the therapy.
-The treatments include family management skill development, and child–parent attachment development.
+The treatments include family management skill development and child–parent attachment development.
 These interventions help to improve family functioning.

 Family management skill development (Family systems therapy)

-Family management skills can be taught by family therapists, and include methods such as improving supervision, disciplinary practices, and creating environments that allow for positive interactions between parents and children.
+Family therapists can teach family management skills, including improving supervision and disciplinary practices and creating environments that foster positive interactions between parents and children.

 Child–parent attachment development (Family systems therapy)

 Child–parent attachment development involves altering or creating relationships between parents and children, in attempts to create secure bases for the child, and to facilitate trust, independence, and positive perceptions of family relationships.
-We see these situations a lot more than we think which makes some spectrums of abnormal psychology more normal, and more common.
+We see these situations a lot more than we think, which makes some spectrums of abnormal psychology more normal and more common.
 These goals are often achieved by creating understanding regarding behaviors, creating opportunities for attachment, and increasing the family's ability to think about their history and relationships.